Szybet/Yatchy/hardware/README.md

 ## The source files
 In the kicad folder inside this directory are the design files for the yatchy v1, not yet tested

+they (PCB's) are also a bit messy, not fully profesionall, but they do the job, I hope, as I will order them